mahimairaja/rapid-agent-hackathon/backend/README.md

-# Backend template
+# Rapid Agent Hackathon Backend

-A FastAPI starter with clean layering (API → service → repository → model), dependency injection, async SQLModel/PostgreSQL, JWT auth, and an MCP tool surface.
+A FastAPI app with clean layering (API → service → repository → model), dependency injection, async SQLModel/PostgreSQL, JWT auth, and an MCP tool surface.
 Ships with a single `User` domain you can copy as the pattern for new resources.